archethic-foundation/archethic-docs/docs/participate/dex/usage/aeSwap.md

 After you submit the swap form by clicking the "Swap" button, you will be directed to a confirmation screen.
 This screen serves a critical role in the swap process, enabling you to:

 - **Minimum received**
-- **Balances Verification**: Check your account balances before and after swap to understand the impact of your transaction.
+- **Balances Verification**: Check your account balances before and after the swap to understand the impact of your transaction.
 - **Fees**
 - **Price impact**
 If the details align with your intentions and you are content with the proposed setup, proceed by clicking on the "Confirm swap" button to move forward in the process.